Skip Navigation

 Getting there

 Due to North Korea not allowing any people to cross its border with South Korea has caused an interesting situation.
-It has made this peninsula country really into an Island.
-With no overland borders that will let anyone cross them South Korea has had to developed an island like transport system with heavy reliance on air and sea travel.
+It has made this peninsula country really into an island.
+With no overland borders that will let anyone cross them, South Korea has an island like transport system with heavy reliance on air and sea travel.

 By Plane

-Incheon International Airport (ICN) not far from the capital Seoul is the main hub for international flights to and from South Korea with the main international carrier being Korean Air.
+Seoul Incheon International Airport (ICN) serves as the gateway to Seoul and South Korea.
+It is one of the busiest airports in the world, located around 50 kilometres west of the capital and has been ranked one of the best airports in the world, together with the ones in Hong Kong and Singapore.
 Korean Air serves dozens of destinations in Japan and China, as well as other cities and countries in Asia.
 It also has connections to about a dozen cities in North America and even more to European cities.
 It has flights to Australia, Sao Paulo and Pacific destinations like Fiji and Guam on top of that.

-Another big airlines is Asiana Airlines with just slightly less destinations further away but even more in both China and Japan.
+Another big airline is Asiana Airlines with just slightly less destinations further away but even more in both China and Japan.

 Other international airports: